HashimHB/My_first_repo/README.md

 # My_first_repo
-Its a basic java program to calculate the sum of two numbers
+Its a basic java program to calculate the sum of two numbers,difference of two numbers and product of two numbers